SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 For most common Linux distros, you should then be able to start SlimeVR by simply executing the AppImage.
 Config and logs will be stored in `~/.config/dev.slimevr.SlimeVR/`

+> [!NOTE]
+> If you want to install the server natively like a .deb file, but still want to use the .AppImage file, then it is recommended to use an application like [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher).

+# SteamVR Controller Implementation

+If you're receiving a warning during the automatic mounting phase mentioning that you aren't in VR mode even when you are, it's most likely due to the SlimeVR Feeder App not being installed.

+The AppImage release of the SlimeVR server does not include the SlimeVR Feeder App, which allows the SlimeVR Server to read the position of everything in an OpenVR instance (in this case, SteamVR) so the positions of the controllers and HMD are able to be marked as trackers.
+This helps with quickly and accurately seeing the rig of your full body in a small preview, and allows for tools like Virtual Motion Capture (VMC) to send your controllers' and headset's postional data.

+[The pre-release version of the SlimeVR Feeder App for Linux can be downloaded here](https://github.com/SlimeVR/SlimeVR-Feeder-App/releases/pre-release/download/SlimeVR-Feeder-App-Linux.zip), or obtained by downloading `SlimeVR-Feeder-App-Linux.zip` from [the pre-release SlimeVR Feeder App release](https://github.com/SlimeVR/SlimeVR-Feeder-App/releases)

+> [!NOTE]
+> Downloading the pre-release release instead of the latest release is recommended, as the latest release is dated back to July 2nd, 2023 as of writing.
+(July 1st, 2025)

+After opening the SlimeVR Feeder App (by extracting the `SlimeVR-Feeder-App-Linux.zip` file double clicking the `SlimeVR-Feeder-App` executable, or by going into the terminal, `cd`ing into the extracted directory and typing `./SlimeVR-Feeder-App`), you should see your controllers alongside your other trackers in the SlimeVR Server after you have completed your first setup.
+This should also remove the warning in the automatic mounting phase of the setup.

+> [!IMPORTANT]
+> If you have closed and restarted either SteamVR, SlimeVR or your entire Desktop/PC, and the controllers have stopped tracking, then you may have to reopen the SlimeVR Feeder App. **HOWEVER,** they do track again, then you won't need to reopen it.
+Make sure you don't reopen it by accident, as it can lead to potential errors and performance issues.

 # Serial Console

+The Serial Console is a debugging tool which is used for checking if a tracker is functioning properly or not via a USB cable.

 In able to gain access to the Serial Console on Linux, you will need to grant your user account access to PlatformIO devices.
 Without the correct access, the Serial Console will continue to display "Connection to serial lost, Reconnecting..." after a SlimeVR tracker has been connected via USB.